Shadow Ascendant — Priest Card

 Shadow Ascendant is a Priest-only minion.
-This card can be obtained from Knights of the Frozen Throne packs.
+This card was introduced with Knights of the Frozen Throne and can now only be obtained through crafting.
 Below the card images, you will find explanations to help you use the card optimally in every game mode of Hearthstone.

 Shadow Ascendant is a solid 2-Mana card that can help create a stronger early-game for Priests.
 The card itself does come with some risk, as it is incredibly weak if is the only minion on the board.
 However, if you do have a minion on board it represents at least 3/3 stats for 2 Mana.
 It is particularly strong if you use it as a follow-up to Northshire Cleric to create a 2/4 and 2/2 minion on turn 2.